tobor88/CybereasonAPI/README.md

  __RESOURCE:__ [Cybereason API Documentation](https://nest.cybereason.com/documentation/api-documentation)

 ## Current Cmdlets
-__Get-ThreatIntel__: This cmdlet is used to communicate with every link under the "Get Threat Intel" section of the API documentation.
+__Get-CybereasonThreatIntel__: This cmdlet is used to communicate with every link under the "Get Threat Intel" section of the API documentation.
 It can perform the following actions.
  - Get a file reputation
  - Get reputation for a domain